In the third of our four-part 5G mini-series, we're wondering: what impact will 5G have on wildlife?

 Within the natural world, it seems it is not only animals that are affected by EMF radiation, with the EKLIPSE report and a number of other (8) independently funded scientific papers (9) also establishing that plant health and growth can be damaged too.

 And it appears that the skies above us could also be at risk.

-Spearheaded by Italian astronomer Stefano Gallozi, the “Safeguarding the Astronomical Sky” (10) appeal has so far gathered over 1, 500 signatures.
+Spearheaded by Italian astronomer Stefano Gallozi, the “Safeguarding the Astronomical Sky” (10) appeal has gathered thousands of signatures.

 The astronomers main concern?
 Specifically, the tens of thousands of 5G satellites being launched into space.

 With most of these satellites visible to the naked eye, campaigners are worried they could “ruin the night sky for all of humanity” as they begin to “outnumber” the stars we are able to see without the use of a telescope.